SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 ## Pipeline configuration

+The SAP S/4HANA Cloud SDK Pipeline can be configured via the `pipeline_config.yml` file which needs to reside in the root of a project.
 To adjust the SAP S/4HANA Cloud SDK Pipeline to your project's needs, it can be customized on multiple levels.
 Currently, this comprises a general configuration on project level, a step configuration to set default values for steps, and a stage level to set configuration values for a specific stage.
 If a property is configured on step as well as stage level, the stage level value takes precedence.

 ### General configuration